hanmindev/ingot-docs/Writerside/topics/Pointers.md

 I'm assuming you know what a pointer is.
 If you don't, there are many resources on C-style pointers.

-In Ingot, pointers are 32-bit signed integers, and are used to access memory.
+In Ingot, pointers are pairs of two 32-bit signed integers, and are used to access memory.
 Recall the [Memory Model](The-Memory-Model.md).

 You can get the address of a variable using the `&` operator, and dereference a pointer using the `*` operator.